pagopa/openapi-codegen-ts/README.md

 example:

-if the Pets schema uses the Pet one
+if the `Pets` schema uses the `Pet`, import both into the main document
 ```
 components:
   schemas: